The last time that we were in Le Puy, we said to ourselves that there could not possibly be another route to take from there.

 We got to Le Puy at about 7 pm and stopped at the first restaurant that we came to on our way to the camping ground.

-There was a terrace carpeted in artificial grass and we had a delightful meal there surrounded by other diners.
+There was a terrace, bordered by lavender in tubs and carpeted in artificial grass, on which we had a delightful meal surrounded by many other diners.

 We found ourselves slipping back into the familiar pleasures of eating out of doors in France.
 There was even someone sending out great clouds of vapour from an electronic cigarette.